 Is CBD Oil Legal in all 50 states?

 Thanks to the 2014 Farm Bill, hemp is legal in all fifty states.
 However, the legality of CBD is still confusing for many.
-We dug into the laws of each state and even to help us understand the legal landscape.
+We dug into the laws of each state and even hired a group of lawyers to help us understand the legal landscape.

 Here’s what you need to know.